-Liquid calories are ingested so easily, it’s hard to take them seriously.
-Without realizing, many of us may be consuming 45 percent of our required caloric intake for the day through beverages.
+Liquid calories are ingested so easily, that it’s hard to take them seriously.
+Without realizing it, many of us may be consuming 45 percent of our required caloric intake for the day through beverages.
 If you're wondering why you haven’t lost weight, even though you're exercising and eating properly, calorie-laden beverages might be to blame.

 In fact, new research offers the disturbing suggestion that regular consumption of sugary, high-calorie beverages may turn on genetic switches that incline our bodies to weight gain.